Job safety analysis: Scope of application

 It is important that employees understand that it is not the JSA form that will keep them safe on the job, but rather the process it represents.
 It is of little value to identify hazards and devise controls if the controls are not put in place.
 Workers should never be tempted to "sign on" the bottom of a JSA without first reading and understanding it.

-JSAs are quasi-legal documents, and are often used in incident investigations, contractual disputes, and court cases.
+JSAs are quasi-legal documents, and are often used in incident investigations and court cases.

-Structure of a JSA
+Structure of a job safety analysis

-The JSA or JHA is usually created by the work group who will perform the task.
+The analysis is usually created by the work group who will perform the task.
 The more minds and experience applied to analysing the hazards in a job, the more successful the work group is likely to be in controlling them.
 Sometimes it is expedient to review a JSA that was prepared when the same task was performed on a previous occasion, but care should be taken to ensure that all of the hazards for the job are controlled for the new occasion.
-The JSA is usually recorded in a standardised tabular format with three to as many as five or six columns.
-The headings of the three basic columns are: Job step, Hazard and Controls.
-A Hazard is any factor that can cause damage to personnel, property or the environment (some companies include loss of production or downtime in the definition as well).
-A Control is any process for controlling a hazard.
+The JSA is usually recorded in a standardized tabular format with three to as many as five or six columns.
+The more columns used, the more in-depth the job safety analysis will be.
+The analysis is subjective to what the role being investigated entails.
+The headings of the three basic columns are: Job step, hazard and controls.
+A hazard is any factor that can cause damage to personnel, property or the environment (some companies include loss of production or downtime in the definition as well).
+A control is any process for controlling a hazard.
 The job is broken down into its component steps.
 Then, for each step, hazards are identified.
 Finally, for each hazard identified, controls are listed.
 In the example below, the hazards are analyzed for the task of erecting scaffolding and welding lifting lugs:

 Assessing risk levels

-Some organisations add columns for risk levels.
+Some organizations add columns for risk levels.
 The risk rating of the hazard prior to applying the control is known as the 'inherent risk rating'.
 The risk rating of the hazard with the control in place is known as the 'residual' risk rating.